iambouali/bouali.io/content/about.md

 Below I would like to name a small list of books that I really liked.

-* Robert C. Martin: The Clean Coder: A Code of Conduct for Professional Programmers
+* Robert C. Martin:
+	- The Clean Coder: A Code of Conduct for Professional Programmers
-* Robert C. Martin: Clean Code: A Handbook of Agile Software Craftsmanship
+ 	- Clean Code: A Handbook of Agile Software Craftsmanship
 * Peter Yaworski: Real-World Bug Hunting: A Field Guide to Web Hacking
 * Dafydd Stuttard: The Web Application Hacker's Handbook